-- Regular scrutiny at Committee meetings (School Committee and Education Sub Committee in particular) including a termly report and an annual report as well as an annual pastoral review. - Regular meetings between the NSG and the DSL. - Regular visits by the NSG to review practice and meet with staff/students/key stakeholders. - · External audits where necessary.
+- Regular scrutiny at Committee meetings (School Governing Body and Education Sub Committee in particular) including a termly report and an annual report as well as an annual pastoral review. - Regular meetings between the NSG and the DSL. - Regular visits by the NSG and other Governors to review practice and meet with staff/students/key stakeholders. - External audits where necessary.

-4.2 The Head
+5.2 The Head